eltus/eltus-website/README.md

 **6.** Repeat step 6 from the previous section.

 And now you know how to install those 3 vscode extensions using the "vscode extension marketplace" website.
+## Update: I have removed the old video link for the "Go live" button.
+The unavailable one and replaced it with the new video link for the Go live button.
+The available one.